circleci/circleci-docs/jekyll/_cci2/arm_resources.md

 # Overview

 This document will walk you through the setup steps required to use an Arm resource on CircleCI.
-Current, Arm resources are not available on CircleCI Server.
+Arm resources are not available on CircleCI Server 1.x or 2.x.
+If you are interested in using Arm with CircleCI Server 3.0, please contact your CircleCI Customer Success Manager or fill out this [contact form](https://circleci.com/contact-us/).

 CircleCI offers multiple kinds of environments for you to run jobs in.
 In your CircleCI `config.yml` file you can choose the right environment for your job using the